 Conceptual Learning is Easier

 Conceptual learning is easier for adults because they can see the “big picture” of the concepts they need to know.
-For example, an adult can see how they would move from Middle C position to D position and so forth as they learn to traverse the piano.
+For example, an adult can see how they would move from Middle C position to D position and so forth as they learn to traverse the piano and play arpeggios and such.
 They are simply picking up what they learned and moving a whole step.
 Kids often see changes like this as a complete upheaval of what they have learned.

 Concepts in a piano method make sense to adults because they have helped their kids learn concepts, they are already musicians, or they teach concepts to adults all day long.